Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Life of such CG = 5 years

-Useful life of such goods shall be 5 years from the date of the invoice:
+and validity of useful life of such goods shall be 5 years from the date of the invoice:

-1sr Proviso - Change in use of CG from (Non Business + Exempt) to Taxable purpose
+1st Proviso - Change in use of CG from (Non Business + Exempt) to Taxable purpose

-A = Whole ITC on such CG shall be credited to ECrL
+Whole ITC on such CG shall be credited to ECrL = A

 2nd Proviso